-Transgender: I was assigned male at birth, and spent most of my life being identified as a “girly boy” who grew into a “feminine man”.
+Transgender: I was assigned “male” at birth, and spent most of my life being identified by others as a “girly boy” who grew into a “feminine man”.
 I have transitioned my outward expression of gender (socially and hormonally) to better match my interior experience of gender.
 That’s the way I’m trans… however, there are many ways to be trans!
-Basically, I use “trans” as an umbrella term that can include anyone who doesn’t conform to the gender expectations placed on them by others (whether they change name, pronouns, appearance, social behaviour, physical body, or not).
+Basically, I use “trans” as an umbrella term that is wide enough to include anyone who doesn’t conform to the gender expectations placed on them by others (whether they change name, pronouns, appearance, social behaviour, physical body, or not).

-Social Transgression: For too long, human life and behaviour has been dictated by so-called social “norms”, as a way for patriarchal systems of power to maintaining control over your body, mind, emotions and spirit.
+Social Transgression: For too long, human life and behaviour has been dictated by so-called social “norms”, as a way for patriarchal systems of power to maintain control over your body, mind, emotions and spirit.
 Therefore, I applaud and encourage gender rebellion, line-blurring, and wilful transgression against all patriarchal and colonial structures.

 What does it mean to be nonbinary?